 What the Brazil Senate just did

 In a single, busy week, Brazilian senators pushed forward a string of bills that would commit the government to large new spending.
-They include a sweeping package estimated at around R$386 billion ($75bn), a renegotiation of farmers’ debts, a proposed minimum salary floor of R$14,000 ($2,713) a month for doctors and dentists, and a constitutional amendment granting special retirement terms to community health workers, carrying a price tag near R$99 billion ($19.2bn).
+They include a sweeping package estimated at around R$386 billion ($75bn), a renegotiation of farmers’ debts, a proposed minimum salary floor of R$13,662 for a 20-hour weekly workload for doctors and dentists, and a constitutional amendment granting special retirement terms to community health workers, carrying a price tag near R$99 billion ($19.2bn).
 Taken together, they represent a sudden burst of fiscal generosity from the legislature at a delicate moment for the country’s accounts.

 In Brazilian political shorthand, measures like these are called “pauta-bomba,” which translates roughly as agenda bombs or budget bombs.
 The term describes bills that are politically popular but blow holes in the public finances, forcing the government either to find money it does not have or to break its own spending rules.
-The government of President Luiz Inácio Lula da Silva has used exactly that language to describe this week’s votes, warning that they threaten the fiscal discipline it has been trying to project to nervous markets.
+The government of President Luiz Inácio Lula da Silva has used exactly that language to describe this week’s votes, though our reporting has shown that Lula himself has historically downplayed fiscal concerns and prioritized social spending, a stance that has repeatedly rattled investors.

 A feud beneath the fiscal fight